ffund/tcp-ip-essentials/lab0/1-1-setup-account.md

 First, go to [https://portal.geni.net](https://portal.geni.net) and click on "Use GENI".

 On the next screen, you will be prompted to choose an Identity Provider.
 Start typing the name of your university into the text input box.
 The field will start to suggest matching institutions after you type a few letters; when you see the name of your university appear underneath the text input box, click on it to select it, then choose "Continue".
 Then, when prompted, log in to your university account.
-(Your home institution username and password will not be sent to GENI; if you would like to read more about how this works, see [InCommon Federation Basics](https://www.incommon.org/federation/basics.html).)
+(Your home institution username and password will _not_ be sent to GENI.)

 > If your institution does *not* appear in the list:
 >